chromaui/chromatic-docs/jekyll-site/legacy-viewports.md

 <details><summary>Can I control the height of the viewport?</summary>

-We take a full screenshot of the component even if it flows off the screen.
-It typically doesn't make a difference what height the browser is when taking screenshots.
-If this isn't the case for your application, please contact us via in-app chat
+It is not possible to control height with this legacy API.
+However, you can achieve it using the <a href="/docs/viewports">Modes API</a>.

 </details>

 <details>

 <summary>How do I assign viewports globally to all components in my Storybook?</summary>

+Use modes and set a [project level mode](/docs/modes#stacking-modes).

-We don't recommend this in most cases because each viewport is treated independently and snapshots must be approved as such.
-But if you really want to assign viewports for an entire Storybook use [`parameters`](https://storybook.js.org/docs/react/writing-stories/parameters#global-parameters) in your [`.storybook/preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering):
+If you’re still using the legacy API, then assign viewports for the entire Storybook using [`parameters`](https://storybook.js.org/docs/react/writing-stories/parameters#global-parameters) in your [`.storybook/preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering):

 ```js
 // .storybook/preview.js